NVIDIA/nvidia-container-runtime/README.md

 This option controls which driver libraries/binaries will be mounted inside the container.

 #### Possible values
-* `compute,video`, `graphics,utility` …: a comma-separated list of driver features the container needs,
+* `compute,video`, `graphics,utility` …: a comma-separated list of driver features the container needs.
 * `all`: enable all available driver capabilities.
 * *empty* or *unset*: use default driver capability: `utility`.

 #### Supported driver capabilities
-* `compute`: required for CUDA and OpenCL applications,
+* `compute`: required for CUDA and OpenCL applications.
-* `compat32`: required for running 32-bit applications,
+* `compat32`: required for running 32-bit applications.
-* `graphics`: required for running OpenGL and Vulkan applications,
+* `graphics`: required for running OpenGL and Vulkan applications.
-* `utility`: required for using `nvidia-smi` and NVML,
+* `utility`: required for using `nvidia-smi` and NVML.
 * `video`: required for using the Video Codec SDK.
+* `display`: required for leveraging X11 display.

 ### `NVIDIA_REQUIRE_*`
 A logical expression to define constraints on the configurations supported by the container.

 #### Supported constraints
-* `cuda`: constraint on the CUDA driver version,
+* `cuda`: constraint on the CUDA driver version.
-* `driver`: constraint on the driver version,
+* `driver`: constraint on the driver version.
 * `arch`: constraint on the compute architectures of the selected GPUs.

 #### Expressions